At Highland, we believe that user testing doesn’t have to be wildly expensive or time-consuming.

 Ask Good Questions to Listen Well

-Ask well-crafted open-ended questions.
+Testers should ask well-crafted open-ended questions.
 Avoid “yes/no” questions.

+Avoid specific questions or leading questions.
 Open-ended questions force them to use their words for things.
 I.e. “What do you think about that?” not “Do you think this is helpful?”

 Don’t let them leave it at “that’s nice / I like that” — prompt them to be specific.